-Which mean if your thumb is down and grip rounded a bit, you will be able to use the strength from your thumb.
+Which means if your thumb is down and grip rounded a bit, you will be able to use the strength from your thumb.

 Workout to Strengthen your Smash

-If you want to improve your smash shot in badminton, then a strength training is required.
+If you want to improve your smash shot in badminton, then strength training is required.